sbacic/frontend-template/README.md

 `yarn publish-storybook`

-Publishes storybook to Github pages. `storybook-static` must not be in `.gitignore` for this to work.
+Publishes storybook to Github pages.
+Your storybook will then be available at `https://[USERNAME].github.io/[PROJECT]/index.html`

 `yarn test:ui`